nyurik/sqlite-hashes/README.md

 e.g. `sha256_concat` and `sha256_concat_hex`.
 Just like scalar functions, multiple arguments are also supported, so you can compute a hash over a set of columns, e.g. `sha256_concat(col1, col2, col3)`.

-**Note:** The window functionality is not supported in the loadable extension, only when used as a Rust crate.
-PRs welcome.

 ### Extension

 To use as an extension, load the `libsqlite_hashes.so` shared library into `SQLite`.